oracle-cne/ocne/doc/experimental/phase1/oauth2-proxy.md

 # Migration from Verrazzano Auth proxy to OAuth2 Proxy

 ### Version: v0.0.1-draft
-This document explains how to migrate from the Verrazzano Auth proxy to the [OAuth2 proxy](https://github.com/oauth2-proxy/oauth2-proxy).
+This document explains how to migrate from the Verrazzano Auth proxy to the [OAuth2 Proxy](https://github.com/oauth2-proxy/oauth2-proxy).

 ## Summary of steps
-1. Prepare for installation of OAuth2 Proxy
+1. Prepare for installation of OAuth2 Proxy.
-2. Install OAuth2 Proxy
+2. Install OAuth2 Proxy.
-3. Shutdown Verrazzano auth proxy and Verrazzano monitoring operator
+3. Shutdown Verrazzano auth proxy and Verrazzano monitoring operator.
-4. NGINX ingress controller configuration changes
+4. NGINX ingress controller configuration changes.
-5. Migrate each console to use OAuth2 Proxy
+5. Migrate each console to use OAuth2 Proxy.
-6. Update Fluentd config
+6. Update Fluentd config.
-7. Remove Verrazzano auth proxy from the cluster
+7. Remove Verrazzano auth proxy from the cluster.

 ## 1. Prepare for installation of OAuth2 Proxy
 Before installing the OAuth2 Proxy, you must do the following: